-Republican Jewish Coalition ‘Offended And Appalled’ By Marjorie Taylor Greene’s Comments, Behavior
+Republican Jewish Coalition 'Offended And Appalled' By Marjorie Taylor Greene's Comments, Behavior

 Concluding the statement, the RJC vowed to oppose the Georgia congresswoman and collaborate with GOP leadership to address the controversies she is involved in.

-As The Times of Israel reported, Greene’s old social media posts recently resurfaced, showing that she has spread and amplified a number of anti-Semitic conspiracy theories over the years.

-A follower of the QAnon conspiracy theory, which claims that former President Donald Trump is secretly fighting a cabal of Satan worshipers, Greene once accused the Rothschild family of starting a deadly fire by using laser beams.
+A follower of the QAnon conspiracy theory, which claims former President Donald Trump is secretly fighting a cabal of Satan worshipers, Greene once accused the Rothschild family of starting a deadly fire by using laser beams.

 She has repeatedly implicated George Soros, a Hungarian-American Jewish billionaire, in her elaborate theories, once accusing him of funding gun control advocates and school shootings survivors such as David Hogg.

-In an interview earlier this week, Rep. Ilhan Omar of Minnesota said that Democrats will work on ousting Greene from office if Republicans don’t remove her.
+In an interview earlier this week, Rep. Ilhan Omar of Minnesota shared that Democrats will work on ousting Greene from office if Republicans don't remove her.